AndrewSpangler/WTFScript/README.md

   - Great for generating readme files
   - Useful for generating simple markdown to inject into Flask
-  - `from WTFScript import WTFMD as WTF`
+  - `from WTFScript import WTFMd as WTF`